KalaimaranB/cyberblog/content/cybersecurity/_index.md

 ---
 ⚡ Going into cybersecurity was truly a chance event - a couple of my friends mentioned the field and I thought I might explore.
 I started with a couple intro certs from Google & ISC2 to learn about the field.
 Penetration testing seemed like a pretty fun job so I looked into learning platforms and TryHackMe stood out.
 A platform built to bring you from zero to a hacker (not just a script kiddie) by teaching everything from analyzing networks to using real tools.

-🔍 Over the past year, I've spent many hours workign through TryHackeMe's learning paths and am finally closing in on the final Red Teaming modules.
+🔍 Over the past year, I've spent many hours working through TryHackeMe's learning paths and am finally closing in on the final Red Teaming modules.
 I plan on validating my experience by taking the PT1 (Penetration Testing Level 1) certificatin to show my knowledge on web-app pentesting, Active Directory exploits & network-level attacks.

 👇 Here’s what you’ll find on this page: